JohnM-Oduor/A--Number--Sorter-App/README.md

 # A--Number--Sorter-App
 - Number Sorter is a web app for sorting numbers interactively, showcasing various sorting algorithms with a responsive and user-friendly interface.
+This a hyperlink to this project https://numbersortingapp.netlify.app/

 ![image](https://github.com/user-attachments/assets/e24094df-f3c6-4077-a5ee-3cc4ea6bfe65)